0 item $0.00

 Student research project

-Supervisor(s): Associate Professor Xiaowei Wang and Professor Karlheinz Peter
+Supervisor(s): Professor Xiaowei Wang and Professor Karlheinz Peter

 This project is focused on the development of novel targeted drugs that are directed against activated platelets.